1948 Palestine war: Arab League entry

 Over the next few days, contingents of four of the seven countries of the Arab League at that time, Egypt, Iraq, Transjordan, and Syria, invaded the former British Mandate of Palestine and fought the Israelis.
-They were supported by the Arab Liberation Army and corps of volunteers from Saudi Arabia, Lebanon and Yemen.
+They were supported by the Arab Liberation Army, Muslim Brotherhood contingents, and corps of volunteers from Saudi Arabia, Lebanon and Yemen.
 The Arab armies launched a simultaneous offensive on all fronts: Egyptian forces invaded from the south, Jordanian and Iraqi forces from the east, and Syrian forces invaded from the north.
 Cooperation among the various Arab armies was poor.

 First truce: 11 June – 8 July 1948

 The UN declared a truce on 29 May, which began on 11 June and lasted 28 days.
 The ceasefire was overseen by UN mediator Folke Bernadotte and a team of UN Observers, army officers from Belgium, United States, Sweden and France.
 Bernadotte was voted in by the General Assembly to "assure the safety of the holy places, to safeguard the well being of the population, and to promote 'a peaceful adjustment of the future situation of Palestine.
 He spoke of "peace by Christmas" but saw that the Arab world had continued to reject the existence of a Jewish state, whatever its borders.

 An arms embargo was declared with the intention that neither side would make gains from the truce.
 Neither side respected the truce; both found ways around the restrictions.
 Both the Israelis and the Arabs used this time to improve their positions, a direct violation of the terms of the ceasefire.